 What it is

 Transitions are the in-between minutes nobody plans: the walk from the parking lot, the wait for your order, the elevator, the plane taxiing to the gate.
-The default is to fill every one of them with the phone.
+The default now is to fill every one of them with the phone, instantly and without thinking, the moment there's a gap.
 This practice is simply not doing that.
-Pocket the phone during transitional time and let the minutes be what they are, even when that means standing there with nothing to do.
+Pocket the phone during transitional time and let the minutes be what they are, even when that means standing there with nothing to do and nowhere to look.

 Why it matters